-In late fiscal year 2015, following United States Department of Housing and Urban Development ("HUD") approval, NorCal transferred its sole memberships in all of NorCal's owned affordable housing communities as well as the management agreements for all of its owned and managed communities to the Corporation.
+In 2015, following United States Department of Housing and Urban Development ("HUD") approval, NorCal transferred its sole memberships in all of NorCal's owned affordable housing communities as well as the management agreements for all of its owned and managed communities to the Corporation.

-SoCal is a California nonprofit public benefit tax-exempt corporation which owns, operates and manages LPC's and rental housing communities, primarily in Southern California, in which housing, health care, and supportive services are provided for the elderly.
-SoCal served as the majority general partner and controlling organization for 8 low-income senior housing tax credit communities and as the sole corporate member of 19 wholly owned subsidiaries.
+SoCal is a California non-profit public benefit tax-exempt corporation which owns, operates and manages LPC's and rental housing communities, primarily in Southern California, in which housing, health care, and supportive services are provided for the elderly.
+SoCal served as the majority general partner and controlling organization for 11 low-income senior housing tax credit communities and as the sole corporate member of 16 wholly owned subsidiaries.